pdhoward/books/README.md

-## Bookshelf App
+## Books App

 The worlds greatest collection of books of interest to me

 ## Getting Set Up

-Getting the server running on your local machine takes only a few steps:
+Getting the app running on your local machine takes only a few steps:

 1. clone the project - `git clone https://github.com/pdhoward/books.git
 2. install its dependencies - `npm install`
-3. start the server - `node server.js`
+3. start the app - npm run start

 ## Backend Server